Contact informationFarm Address:

 Internship informationGeneral Farm Description: Woven Stars Farm in located in the beautiful Hudson Valley, NY.
-We practice Biodynamic and Organic agriculture with all aspects of our farm.
-We are located 7 minutes from Hawthorne Valley Farm which is a hub for biodynamic learning, conferences and groups.
-We are 15 minutes from Hudson NY, 2 hours north from NYC and 25 Minutes to the Massachusetts' Berkshires.
-Our farm consists of 96 acres in mostly pasture which includes a 7 acre pond.
+We are 15 minutes from Hudson NY, 2 hours north from NYC and 25 Minutes to Massachusetts.
+Our farm consists of 180 leased acres in both pasture and woods, including a 7 acre pond.
 Half of the land is currently in agricultural use.
-We raise pastured sheep, goats, laying chickens, meat chickens, pigs, ducks and a few cows.
+We raise pastured sheep, cattle, goats, laying chickens, meat chickens, pigs, and ducks.
 All of our animals are grazed using management-intensive grazing techniques.
-We do multi-species grazing in which all of our ruminants are grazed in the same herd/flock.
+We practice multi-species grazing in which all of our ruminants are grazed in the same herd/flock.
 Pigs, chickens and other poultry are grazed separately.
-We also have 2 livestock guardian dogs which live with either our ruminant herd or laying chicken flock.
-We raise 30 honey bee hives around Columbia County.
-All of the bees we raise are treatment-free, meaning we use not harmful miticides to treat for the varroa mite.
-We raise bees in accordance with the biodynamic calendar.
-Bees are important to us for mainly their benefit as pollinators.
-We have a small scale nursery business in which we grow native perennial plants.
-Some of those plants will be planted around the farm for future livestock silvopasture and for human use.
-We have a small kitchen garden located on the farm in which we grow the bulk of our produce during the summer months.
-Our certified organic mushrooms are cultivated on another property 5 minutes down the road.
-We cultivate our mushrooms indoor in a large, dutch style barn.
-We also lease the surrounding 15 wooded acres.
-We grow mainly oyster mushrooms but also cultivate shiitake and lions mane mushrooms.
-Woven Stars Farm is run by two young farmers, Elizabeth Galeucia and Emerson Martin.
+We also have 4 livestock guardian dogs which live with either our ruminant herd or laying chicken flock.
+We have a small apiary which is primarily used for pollination around the farm.
+Woven Stars Farm is run and owned by young farmer, Elizabeth Martin.
 Elizabeth has a B.A in Animal Science and has worked as a veterinary technician, at other livestock farms and as a small-ruminant consultant before starting her own farm.
-Emerson Martin has a B.A in Environmental Design with a minor in Horticulture.
-He has worked designing and implementing farms scale permaculture solutions.
-He also cares for all of the bees on Woven Stars farm and runs a bee husbandry and educational business.
-Emerson also grew up on a raw goat micro-dairy and vegetable farm in the Berkshires.

 CRAFT Member Farm?
 No